ralexrivero/AirBnB_clone/README.md

 The console is a command interpreter to manage objects abstraction between objects and how they are stored.

-To see the fundamental background of the project visit the [Wiki](/wiki/AirBnB_clone).
+To see the fundamental background of the project visit the [Wiki](blob/main/wiki/AirBnB_clone).

+The console willl perform the following tasks:

 * create a new object
 * retrive an object from a file